-Although many business owners shy away from inorganic methods in marketing, social media campaigns are a super effective to drastically catalyze brand awareness, traffic and sales.
-With social media campaigns you are able to increase your brand awareness and attract new customers that you ideally want to serve don't have to be a waste of time or money, so it's important that an effective strategy is put in place to produce the best outcomes.
-If you're keen to find out how to build a successful social media campaign, keep reading.
+Although many business owners shy away from inorganic methods in marketing, social media campaigns are super effective in drastically catalyzing brand awareness, traffic, and sales.
+With social media campaigns you are able to increase your brand awareness and attract new customers that you ideally want to serve don’t have to be a waste of time or money, so it’s important that an effective strategy is put in place to produce the best outcomes.
+If you’re keen to find out how to build a successful social media campaign, keep reading.

 Identify your goals

 It’s crucial to know the results you want to achieve before starting your social media campaign.
 Make your goals and intentions apparent, whether it’s to build brand awareness, increase engagement and conversions, or leverage sales, and ensure that you understand your reasons why.

 Once that’s complete, you need to become crystal clear on your customer journey.
 Certain questions you should ask yourself are:

 - Once they’ve clicked on your ad, what’s the next step?